 - Capture content such as browsers without the address or menu bar to hide URLs and other information that is not usually visible to the public.

-- ffmpeg - converts movie files.
+- ffmpeg.
+To convert movie files to any video format.
 It can be installed with

 apt-get install ffmpeg(Linux) or

 brew install ffmpeg(Mac).
 An executable file is available to download for Windows.

 - gifsicle.
 To convert movie files into animated gifs of fairly decent quality and size.
 It can be installed with

 Depending on how you capture your screen in movie format, you may have different movie files.
 For example QuickTime (Mac) captures

 Movie files work best as WEBM files.
 The latter will take a long time to convert, but offers excellent compression and quality, and is HTML5 compliant.
 The command below converts a mov file into webm format.

 ffmpeg -i source.mov target.webm

 Converting a QuickTime Movie file to GIF requires two steps: converting to GIF, and then compressing it.

 The following command converts a QuickTime Movie file into a 15 frame per second GIF image, and then compresses it by adding some dithering and optimising the frame transitions.
 This snippet assumes an environment such as bash or zsh, and uses the backslash () character as an escape character.